2014 Tri-State Speedway General Track Rules

 - No push bars are allowed in front of the vehicle.

 - A working fire extinguisher, that is EASILY driver accessible, is mandatory.
 Mounting MUST NOT be restricted from the driver in any way.
 A secure mounting technique is required.
 NO tape or plastic ties will be allowed.
 If you do not have one, you will be subject to disqualification each time you race without one.
-The fire extinguishers must be real, and in working order.
+The fire extinguishers must be in working order and fully charged.
 The extinguishers can be checked at any time, by any track official.
 This is for YOUR safety!

 - Tow hooks or chains are MANDATORY on front AND rear and MUST be easily accessible to recovery/tow vehicles.
 (Tri-State Speedway will NOT be liable, in any way, for any damage incurred, due to inappropriate/inadequate hooks/chains on a vehicle.)
 A ONE (1) night verbal warning will be issued for the first offense, after that, you will be subject to disqualification each time you race without them.
 A metal frame (bumper) is NOT acceptable as a tow hook/chain.
 Modifieds, B Modifieds, and Economy Modifieds are exempt, as long as their bumpers can support their car’s weight.
 We recommend that any tow hooks/chains be mounted from frame rail to frame rail.